dd32/td-gh-ex/readme.txt

     http://pixabay.com/en/key-metal-home-security-wedding-96233/

 == Changelog ==
+Version 2.45.4
+* Fixes in CSS for Full RTL support
++ More Themes page added

 Version 2.45.3
 * FontAwesome Updated to latest version for New icons Compatibility
 * Pot file updated with latest change